 -

-to convert invoice images into text.
+High OCR Accuracy and AI-Powered Interpretation: At a minimum, any solution must perform Optical Character Recognition (OCR) to convert invoice images into text.
 However, the best systems go much further.
 Modern platforms use proprietary multi-model AI engines, not simple OCR wrappers, to understand the context and structure of a document.
 This allows the software to differentiate between an invoice date and a due date, for example, leading to significantly higher reliability.
-This advanced approach to AP invoice OCR automation is what delivers near-100% invoice OCR accuracy. -
+This advanced approach to invoice scanning technology is what delivers near-100% invoice OCR accuracy.

 Comprehensive Multi-Format Support: Your suppliers will not send invoices in a single, standardized format.
 Your software must be able to process a wide variety of file types, including native and scanned PDFs, JPGs, and PNGs.
 This flexibility ensures you can handle every invoice that comes in, whether it's a perfectly generated PDF from a large vendor or a scanned image from a smaller supplier.
+For example, AP teams that process recurring bills from energy and telecom providers benefit from software that can automate utility invoice capture across inconsistent formats.

 -